adeck/ansible-deployments/README.md

 # ansible-deployments

+NOTE: Full disclosure...
+I didn't bother continuing to port my existing ansible over here.
+For various reasons, I've reached the conclusion that ansible is to configuration management what antifreeze is to food.
+Oh, sure.
+It goes down easy.
+It tastes sweet.
+But a lot of things about it are frankly awful.

+Among the things that led me to bail on this was ansible 2.x, which isn't compatible with ansible 1.9.x.
+In a lot of ways, ansible 2.x is way better.
+But at this point I'm just fed up with it and looking to see if saltstack can fill the void in my heart.
+I still think ansible's great for a small subset of tasks- namely, bootstrapping other config management systems. :P

+It's possible that no configuration management system will live up to my standards.
+It's also possible that *nix systems, and all the userland stuff written for them, don't meaningfully allow for idempotency.
+Maybe in a year or two I'll be on NixOS.

 This is a repo for, as the name suggests, automated deployments using Ansible.

 It is written in such a way as to be scalable and pluggable; starting a new project, mixing-and-matching roles, and getting up-to-speed on the existing codebase should be as easy as possible, and maintaining the result should also be as easy as possible.
 In order to maintain these constraints, a number of mandatory [guidelines](https://github.com/adeck/ansible-deployments/wiki/guidelines) are enforced for all code present here.